bacula-web/bacula-web/website/CONTRIBUTING.md

 - commit your changes / fixes
 - create a pull request

-You'll helpful instructions in the [building](how-to-build.md) page
+You can find helpful instructions in the [building](how-to-build.md) page

 If you have any questions, feel free to get in touch on [GitHub discussions](https://github.com/bacula-web/bacula-web/discussions)